Updated April 11, 2025

 - Sudden loss of balance or sense of direction

-Sure, you might pop a Tyelnol with every headache.
-But to find a real cure, you need to learn why your head actually hurts in the first place.
-The same goes with your dog scratching away at their head—some temporary relief, but no cure.
+Sure, you might pop a Tylenol with every headache.
+But to find a real cure, you need to learn what causes your head to hurt in the first place.
+The same goes with your dog itching away at their ears–some temporary relief, but no cure.

-From microscopic bugs to seasonal sniffles, let’s review the many causes behind dog itchy ears.
+From microscopic ear mites to seasonal sniffles, let’s review the many causes behind dog itchy ears.

 Maybe your pet is a fan of muddy hikes.
 Or maybe they love roughhousing at the dog park.

 No matter the activity, dog ears encounter millions of tiny organisms every day.
-And those critters can cause some serious ear itching and health issues.
+Ear mites are particularly troublesome for many breeds, causing itching and other health issues.

-- Mites – While visible to the eye, mites are sneaky critters.
+While visible to the eye, mites are sneaky critters.
 They usually appear on the body first, so skin scabs and overall itching are common symptoms.
-As well, if you notice crusty dog ear discharge that is black or brown, mites are likely the cause.
+Also, if you notice crusty dog ear discharge that is black or brown, ear mites are likely the cause and need attention from a veterinarian.
+A few more signs include:

 - Bacterial Infections – Common and dangerous, bacterial infections can affect the outer, middle, and inner ear.
 Symptoms like yellow or brown discharge, swelling, and redness will appear quickly.
 Treat a bacterial infection as soon as possible, as festering canine ear infections can lead to hearing damage.